gnsaddy/Machine-learning/README.md

 # Machine-learning
- Basice of machine learning with python
+ Basic of machine learning with python